 TikTok grows, and brands and bloggers are testing the new platform.
 You also must be thinking of launching your personal or brand’s account on TikTok.
 We are to get you prepared to work with the new platform by discussing the content analytics.
-We discuss what analytical capabilities are available on TikTok, how to check other profiles’ statistics and what to do with the obtained data.
+We discuss what analytical capabilities are available on TikTok analytics, how to check other profiles’ statistics and what to do with the obtained data.

 TikTok’s Internal Statistics